-KCET selects Orad Virtual Studio for new facility
+KCET Selects Orad Virtual Studio for New Facility

-Orad has announced that KCET-TV, the largest publicly supported independent television station in the U.S., has purchased the Orad ProSet Virtual Studio system for one of its two new studios currently under construction in Burbank, CA. The new state-of-the-art broadcast facility equipped with Orad virtual studio technology will enable KCET to transform itself into Southern California's premier public media and production center.
+LOS ANGELES: Orad announced that KCET-TV, the largest publicly supported independent television station in the United States, has purchased the Orad ProSet Virtual Studio system for one of its two new studios currently under construction in Burbank, Calif.
+The new broadcast facility is being equipped with Orad virtual studio technology.

-With a strong focus on high-quality local programming, the station plans to collaborate with its world-class creative community and utilize the new facility to produce unique programming with a national and international appeal.
+KCET Vice President of Engineering and Operations Gordon Bell said, “We wanted one studio to have as much versatility as possible and Virtual seemed to meet all of our requirements, including a favorable ROI, quick changes for sets, no set storage, augmented reality elements.”

 The latest product and technology information